 - The removal of the addition would cause material damage to the property or the addition.

-In simpler terms, these improvements are the larger repairs or replacements.
-Some examples of this type of improvement can be any of the following:
+In practical terms, these improvements are the larger repairs or replacements.
+Some examples of this type of improvement can be any of the following in this partial list of capital improvements:

 - Addition of a new building